tsili852/app-theme-engine/README.md

 }
 ```

+#### Task Description (Recents)

+You don't have to do anything extra for this.
+Your app's Android recents (multi-tasking) entry will be themed to your primary color automatically.

 #### Overflow Menu Widgets

 If you have checkboxes or radio buttons in your Toolbar's overflow menu, you can tint them to your accent